 As you read through these client profiles, you will be touched by the common thread that runs throughout each one.
 They are stories of courage, strength, and perseverance in the struggle with mesothelioma.
 We are grateful to have had the opportunity to serve these clients by bringing suit against the manufacturers of the asbestos products responsible for their mesothelioma disease.
 In that way, we were able to provide both them and their loved ones with peace of mind and financial security.
 We hope that the stories of our clients provide inspiration and hope to you and your family as well.

 Heather Von St. James is a wife to Cameron and mom to Lily Rose.
-Diagnosed with Malignant Pleural Mesothelioma at the young age of 36, just 3 1/2 months after the birth of her one and only child, Heather Von St. James is now is a 5 year survivor of the disease.
+Diagnosed with Malignant Pleural Mesothelioma at the young age of 36, just 3 1/2 months after the birth of her one and only child, Heather Von St. James is now an 11-year survivor of the disease.
 She spends her spare time volunteering at her daughter's school, spending time with friends and family and living life to the fullest.
 Her favorite quote is, "Life is a banquet and most poor suckers are starving to death."
 This is how she lives her life.
 Her goal is to bring about hope to mesothelioma patients and awareness regarding the disease.
 Read more about Heather’s story of hope, inspiration and survival...
 Read more.

 As a young child, Robin Benoit was exposed to asbestos fibers.
 Robin Benoit was born in Laredo, Texas, on November 11, 1959.
 Her father, William Shoup, was a flight instructor and electronics technician in the United States Air Force; her mother worked as a secretary on the military base.
 After her father was honorably discharged in 1962, he began working as an "oiler" at Central Power & Light Company ("CP&L").
 As an oiler, he would check meters/gauges on the turbines throughout the plant.
 He frequently worked asbestos-covered steam pipes, recalling the asbestos block and insulation covering the pipes.
 At the end of each work day, William's clothing was marred with asbestos dust from a long, hard day.
 Anxious to return to his family at home, William rushed home after work.
 He did not change out of his work clothing nor shower prior to coming home.
 Once at home, William would spend time playing with his children, unknowingly transferring the asbestos dust on his clothing to his children...
 Read more.